shadiyashirin/React-GroceryList/README.md

 * **Lists and Keys:** Efficiently rendering lists of items.
 * **Basic Hooks:** Getting familiar with `useState` and (potentially) `useEffect`.

----

-This project was primarily a learning exercise for me.

----

 Feel free to reach out if you have any questions or just want to connect!